immybo/SWEN222Project/README.txt

 CONTROLS & GAME INFO

-W and S move the controlled character forwards and backwards.
-A and D rotate the character counterclockwise and clockwise.
-Alternatively, you can left click anywhere on the map, and the character will attempt to move there.
+You can left click anywhere on the map, and the character will attempt to move there.
 If the character can't move there, nothing will happen.
 If you left click on an enemy, the character will attempt to attack it.

 Right clicking on some objects will bring up a menu of interactions only if that player is next to that object.
 The player can invoke an interaction on that object; for example, a gate might have an unlock interaction.
 Left click any of the interactions in the menu to activate it.
+This basically includes everything the player can do except for moving and attacking.

 Clicks are processed at the base of their tile; e.g., if a lamppost sticks up high, you must click on/near its base to interact with it.